 As much as I love my film cameras, my everyday camera is digital.
-I’ve taken about 8,000 photographs so far with my Canon PowerShot S95.
+I’ve taken countless thousands of photographs with my Canon PowerShot S95.

 And what a sweet little camera it is.
 It’s about the length and width of a credit card and is less than an inch thick, so it fits in almost any pocket.
-Its Auto mode is remarkably versatile, giving good results in all but the dimmest light, and it automatically switches into macro mode when you’re inches from your subject.
-You can also set the camera to shutter-priority, aperture-priority, and full manual modes.
+Its Auto mode is remarkably versatile, giving good results in all but the dimmest light.
+It automatically switches into macro mode when you’re inches from your subject.
+You can also set the camera to programmed, shutter-priority, aperture-priority, and full manual modes.
 For the first several years I shot this camera in Auto mode.
 Then for a few years I shot it in Program mode with RAW capture turned on.
 I got tired of processing the RAW files, so I switched back to just JPEGs.
 But I stayed in Program mode so I could turn on the S95’s Vivid Color option, which yields more pleasing colors.

 The S95 features two control rings, one around the lens and another on the back next to the screen, that you can customize.
-I set the front ring set to cycle through 28, 35, 50, 85, and 105mm zoom settings.
-I love being able to dial 50mm in!
-In aperture-priority mode, I have the front ring set to adjust aperture, and the back ring set to adjust exposure value up and down.
+I set the front ring to cycle through 28, 35, 50, 85, and 105mm zoom settings.
+I love being able to dial in these focal lengths!

 The S95’s screen is big and bright, and isn’t as prone to washing out in the sun as my previous digital cameras.
 Because of that, its missing viewfinder isn’t much of a problem.